Recognizing Klahoose boat captain Hardy Francis

 As we waited at the dock, boat captain Hardy Francis (a.k.a.
 “Hout” as he is called by is family) pulled up in a 27-foot aluminum boat.
 It immediately became clear that Hardy was very reliable, skilled and kind.
 He drove us to Klahoose and back safely, and even though it was a little rough out, Hardy kept a smile on his face and navigated the conditions with ease.

 Hardy has been operating the boat for Klahoose for 38 years.
 On a normal day, he works as a fishing guide, charters goods back and forth from his nation and generally helps people to get around.
-On rare occasions, he helps people to get back to Vancouver Island during emergencies — once, he shared, his niece went into labour, and he drove her to Campbell River during heavy December wind and rain so she could deliver the healthy baby.
+During the summer months, and when the water is significantly calmer, Hardy may see more people taking part in fishing trips on an inflatable fishing pontoon to help them to navigate the area and to catch as many fish as possible.
+On rare occasions, he helps people to get back to Vancouver Island during emergencies – once, he shared, his niece went into labour, and he drove her to Campbell River during heavy December wind and rain so she could deliver the healthy baby.